adrianomg/PAMPAR/README.md

 # PAMPAR
 In this project we aim to build a parallel benchmark to evaluate parallel programing interfaces (or parallel APIs).

 In our research we found out that there is no benchmark focused on comparing parallel programing interfaces.
-By that we mean a benchmark with at least a whole set of parallel applications implemented using various interfaces.

 This is a initial work.
 Currently the benchmark consists of 13 parallel pseudo-applications, each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).